SSWConsulting/SSW.Rules.Content/rules/best-place-to-place-the-connection-string/rule.md

   - title: Igor Goldobin
     url: https://ssw.com.au/people/alumni/igor-goldobin/
 created: 2024-03-09T06:48:10.371Z
-guid: 27abe1ac-b34a-4ea7-94e5-a3cd5ba5e10b
----
-*As software development practices evolve, it's important to update our approach to managing connection strings.
+archivedreason: As software development practices evolve, it's important to update our approach to managing connection strings.
 While the rule advocating for storing connection strings in the Web.Config file was effective in the past, modern .NET development recommends using the IOptions pattern.
 This method, detailed in Microsoft's documentation, offers a more flexible and robust approach to configuration management, especially in .NET Core and .NET environments.
 It moves away from traditional Web.Config or strongly typed settings, favoring a cleaner, scalable, and maintainable method with dependency injection and options classes.
-For a comprehensive guide on implementing this pattern, visit [IOptions pattern in .NET](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options).*
+For a comprehensive guide on implementing this pattern, visit IOptions pattern in .NET.

-<!--endintro-->
+guid: 27abe1ac-b34a-4ea7-94e5-a3cd5ba5e10b
+---
 The best place to put the connection string is in the Web.Config file.That makes the code simple and easy to read.
 Look into the following code:

+<!--endintro-->

 ```cs
 string cnnString = "data source=(local); integrated security=SSPI; persist security info=False; pooling=False; initial catalog=Northwind2";
 ```

 ::: bad
 Bad Example - Using magic strings
 :::